Climate of Dallas: Tornadoes

 Since Dallas lies at the lower end of the "Tornado Alley", tornadoes have on occasion been a threat to the city.
 Most tornadoes hit the city during the months of April and May.
-Dallas was hit by a powerful tornado on April 2, 1957.
-The tornado would have likely been an F3.
+Dallas was hit by a powerful tornado on April 2, 1957; the tornado was later rated F3.
 On March 28, 2000, the “Fort Worth Tornado” impacted Dallas's neighbor Fort Worth's downtown, and a tornado in Arlington, Texas also occurred that day damaging some homes.
 Four people died in Fort Worth as a result of the tornado.
 That day was the Metroplex's most damaging tornado outbreak since the 1957 event.
 Another widespread tornado outbreak struck the area in the Dallas tornado outbreak of April 3, 2012, slightly damaging Rangers Ballpark in Arlington and damaging some planes and grounding the others at Dallas/Fort Worth International Airport and Dallas Love Field, heavily damaging an elementary school, and destroying semis in a facility.
-On December 26, 2015, a rare winter tornado outbreak led to spawning several tornadoes, including an EF-4 tornado near the city of Garland and Rowlett that caused 10 deaths.
-On October 21, 2019, 10 tornadoes touched down in the Dallas-Fort Worth Metroplex, including an EF-3 tornado that devastated areas from North Dallas to Richardson.
+On December 26, 2015, a rare winter tornado outbreak led to the spawning of several tornadoes, including an EF4 tornado near the city of Garland and Rowlett that caused 10 deaths.
+On October 21, 2019, 10 tornadoes touched down in the Dallas-Fort Worth Metroplex, including an EF3 tornado that devastated areas from North Dallas to Richardson.